 - Boldist - How to Write User-Friendly Error Messages

 Keep in mind that there may be some variations between your error messaging and others because of the tone and voice of your brand (i.e. if you’re more serious and formal, or if you’re more playful and casual).
 As long as the message is still clear, understandable, and actionable, then it is accessible!

 Actually being able to systematically detect errors and suggest corrections requires an error detection algorithm.

 This section is incomplete and could use more support.
-If you are interested, please fill out the form below!
+If you have any suggestions, please fill out the form below!